SCPR/kpcc-data-team/data/kpcc-officer-involved/README.md

 Data Dictionary
 ===============

-All determinations were made using language from the District Attorney narratives and Medical Examiner's data on fatalities.
+**NOTE**: All determinations were made using language from the District Attorney narratives and Medical Examiner's data on fatalities.

 * **id** (primary key):
     * Unique ID of the record